HR-CMGT/PRG06-vue-workshop/presentation/workflow.md

 ![flow7](flow7.png)

 You made it!
-You can continue with [part 1 of the workshop](../README.md).
+Now let's build something in [part 1 of the workshop](../README.md).